logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Key specifications:

 * Episodes must have an Episode End Date within the reporting period.
-* Episodes must have had one or more Service Contacts not flagged as ‘No Show’
+* Episodes must have had one or more Service Contacts not flagged as ‘No Show’, but not necessarily during the reporting period
 * Measures that have a total score of ‘99’ are invalid and counted as ‘no measure’

 .. _category-b: